 Build a sample report with a Bar Chart on EnglishEducation (from DimCustomer) as Axis, and SalesAmount (from FactInternetSales) as Values.
 Build a Column Chart with EnglishOccupation (from DimCustomer) as Axis, and SalesAmount (from FactInternetSales) as Values.
-Build a Card visual with total of SalesAmount.
+Build a Card visual with a total of SalesAmount.
 Build a Pie Chart with NumberCarsOwned (from DimCustomer) as Legend and SalesAmount as the value.
 Another Pie Chart with EnglishProductCategoryName (from DimProductCategory) as Legend, and OrderQuantity (from FactInternetSales) as Value.
 Also create two filters; one with Gender (from DimCustomer), and another with TotalChildren (from DimCustomer). here is a view of the report;

-In the sample report above NumberCarsOwned 2 is selected in the Pie Chart, and related values to it highlighted in column chart and bar chart respectively.
+In the sample report above NumberCarsOwned, 2 is selected in the Pie Chart, and related values to it highlighted in column chart and bar chart respectively.
 Also the total Sales Amount in the card visual changed from $29 million to $8 million.
-However if you look at the other Pie Chart (mentioned with red area in screenshot above) the Pie chart for product category and quantities are highlighted, but it is not easy to find out exactly which one is bigger (is Clothing bigger or Bikes?).
-Despite the nature of Pie Chart which makes things hard to visualize.
+However, if you look at the other Pie Chart (mentioned with the red area in screenshot above) the Pie chart for product category and quantities are highlighted, but it is not easy to find out exactly which one is bigger (is Clothing bigger or Bikes?).
+Despite the nature of the Pie Chart which makes things hard to visualize.
 There are still more things we can do here to make it more readable.
 If instead of highlighting this pie chart it was filtered (like the card visual) we would have better insight out of this visual.

 Changing the Interaction